Rlx 1.4.1

 Reliq Manual

-Note Page Screenshot
+Keys Page Screenshot

 Interface Overview

-The Note Page displays a piano roll showing the current recording or any pre-existing notes.
+The Keys Page displays a piano roll showing the current recording or any pre-existing notes.
 At the top of the display, an overview of the recording settings for each track is shown.
 As notes are being recorded they will appear on the piano roll in real-time.

-Note Page Piano Roll
+Keys Page Piano Roll

 The Grid Pads are divided vertically into two sections: